 The insights of these activities need to be synthesised and engineered into the mainstream.
 Incidentally, systems optimisers come in handy here, too.
 They are on the ground and are acutely aware of the chinks in the chain where systems interventions could gain traction.
 If anyone remembers my last blog, I talked about regime change with this diagram:

 Think of it as a fractal.
 These niche innovations can be influencing the landscape of the collective mind or the mind of a particular leader which in turns influences the collective mind.
 At whatever scale you choose to look at it, it makes an impact.

 Over to you, Boris

 So, where should we start?
 Well, given the fact the UK has a Net Zero law by 2050 now and we are already under-delivering on the previous 80% target.
-Then throw in the hosting the all-important COP26 and the fact that Boris Johnson has just appointed himself Chair of the cabinet climate change committee, I’d say let’s give it a go here.
+Then throw in hosting the all-important COP26 and the fact that Boris Johnson has just appointed himself Chair of the cabinet’s climate change sub-committee, I’d say let’s give it a go here.